kAOSJK/WILDENGINE/docs/index.md

 Note that you can't combine choices with [next_key](#add-next-key) or [test](#add-test).

-Also note that you can put a maximum of six object in the choices key, if you add more object, choices could be displayed badly.
+Note that you can put a maximum of six object in the choices key, if you add more object, choices could be displayed badly.

+Note that you the game can only display ASCII characters, so pay attention writting characters on the "text" key on your choice object.

 ```
 "story": [